A Suspicious Will or Trust Often Means It’s a Problem:

 Damage experts or appraisers: Certain types of litigation may require that a party establish the value of an asset such as real property or an interest in a closely held business, while others might require that a party establish damages based on lost rents, or market appreciation.
-In certain circumstances, an expert such as an investment expert or a forensic accountant might also serve as an expert with regard to certain types of economic damages.
+In certain circumstances, an expert such as an investment expert or a forensic accountant might also serve as an expert regarding certain types of economic damages.

 Transactional experts: Expert witness testimony may also be helpful in circumstances where a trust or estate owns unique assets or engages in specialized types of transactions or businesses.
 This expert will evaluate and offer an opinion of the defendant’s standard of care.

 Selecting Issues for Expert Testimony and the Admissibility of That Testimony

-When considering whether to retain an expert, the trial attorney will often times consider the purpose(s) for which the expert may be used.
+When considering whether to retain an expert, the trial attorney will often consider the purpose(s) for which the expert may be used.
 Some attorneys consider retaining experts as consultants at the outset of a case.
 A consultant can help evaluate the case, select theories of liability or defense, educate counsel, suggest avenues of investigation or discovery, and recommend testifying experts.
 Consultants can provide greater value when retained early in the case, but they are expensive and may be premature in many traditional probate litigation cases.
 When deciding whether to retain an expert/consultant to provide testimony in a certain area, the decision often involves weighing the potential benefit to be gained from an expert’s testimony against the cost of using that expert, i.e., both the monetary cost of that expert’s testimony and the potential cost to the case, which may involve considering factors such as the relative importance or unimportance of the issue that the expert will testify about.
 The bottom line….each case is unique and experience will often dictate whether an expert is needed and if so the timing of hiring a consultant/expert.